Child Support Attorney in Los Angeles, California

 guideline number

 Los Angeles, CA family law attorney Robyn Santucci talks about whether a parent can be required to pay for additional expenses beyond basic child support.
-In addition to basic or guideline child support, which is calculated based on income and time-sharing, the family code permits the possibility of additional child support in four specific categories.
-These categories may include child care expenses that are necessary for a parent to work during their custodial time, uninsured medical expenses that the court may require to be divided equally or in another proportion, special educational expenses considered as child support, and travel expenses necessary for visitation with the child.
-The court can issue orders specifying the proportion each parent should contribute in addition to the guideline amount.
+She explains that beyond basic or guideline child support—calculated based on income and timeshare—the court may order additional child support under the family code.
+These additional obligations typically fall into four categories.
+They can include child care expenses necessary for a parent to work during custodial time, uninsured medical expenses that may be divided equally or in another proportion, special educational expenses, and travel costs required to facilitate visitation.
+The court has discretion to determine what share each parent must contribute, and these amounts are ordered in addition to the standard guideline child support.

 More Videos From This Lawyer